What kind of runner are you? A road runner? Trail runner? Track star? Sidewalk strider? A little bit of each?

 In addition, you may have to deal with slippery snow, slush, and ice, which means that your run could be much more interesting than you anticipate.

-Finally, running is snow really isn’t ideal for your shoes plus you probably want spikes for safety reasons, so you’ll likely need two pairs of shoes in order to successfully run in snow.
+Finally, running is snow really isn’t ideal for your shoes.
+Plus, you should strongly consider adding spikes for safety reasons, so you’ll likely need two pairs of shoes in order to successfully run in snow.

-In addition to asphalt, cement is another extremely accessible surface for runners.
+City dwellers who are consigned to running on sidewalks know the ins and outs of running on cement.
+In addition to asphalt, it is a go-to surface in our much-paved world.
+Cement tends to be smooth and ubiquitous.
 No matter where you live, there’s a good chance that there is a cement surface nearby that you can run on.

 At the same time, cement is known to be one of the hardest surfaces to run on.
 Some people say that it’s 10 times harder than asphalt.
 And that’s definitely something to consider when you’re pounding the pavement.